“We can help each other tremendously” – Jahlil Jarrett gives back as a mentor

 What compelled me to be a mentor first would be because of Tigana Duncan being my first mentor.
 We always looked for ways to be able to repay him for all he has done, and his only wish was that we came back and became mentors for the next generation.
 I also understand the youth is our future whether people like it or not so if we want to shape the future we have to shape the youth first.

-Did you receive mentorship as a young person / what was the impact for you?
+Did you receive mentorship as a young person / What was the impact for you?

 Yes, my very first mentor was Tigana Duncan and really my only one around middle school age into high school.
 The biggest impact for me was the experiences.
 Even if it was something as small as buying the basketball team pizza and drinks to enjoy together.
 Every experience opened my eyes to more possibilities in my life.